Ohio To Juárez And Back Again: Why Tariffs On Mexico Terrify The Auto Industry

 But that's just part of the picture.

-The terminals on the ends of those wires might be built at an Aptiv factory in Warren, Ohio, shipped to Juárez for assembly into the wire harness, and then shipped back to the U.S. to be installed in a car.
+The terminals on the ends of those wires might be built at an Aptiv factory in Warren, Ohio, shipped to Juárez for assembly into the wiring harness, and then shipped back to the U.S. to be installed in a car.

 Smaller, stand-alone parts have their own wiring harnesses.
 For instance, a breakaway kit designed to stop a runaway trailer starts as a plastic box made by Hopkins Manufacturing Corp., in Emporia, Kan.
 Then it gets shipped to Juárez, where other components are combined and a wiring harness installed.
 Finally, the finished good comes back to the U.S. to go inside a trailer or to get sold to a consumer.

-These goods start and finish in the U.S., but would be subject to tariffs under the new policy.
+These goods start and finish in the U.S. but would be subject to tariffs under the new policy.

 And it's not clear just how hard those tariffs would hit.

-Hopkins, the company manufacturing breakaway kits and other auto parts and accessories, currently only has to pay duties on the value that was added to the part while it was in Mexico.
-But CEO Brad Kraft says he's concerned that the tariffs proposed by the White House could impose a tariff on the total value of the good — which can be 10 times higher than the added value — every time it crosses the border.
+Hopkins, the company manufacturing breakaway kits and other auto parts and accessories, currently has to pay duties only on the value that was added to the part while it was in Mexico.
+But CEO Brad Kraft says he is concerned that the tariffs proposed by the White House could be imposed on the total value of the good — which can be 10 times higher than the added value — every time it crosses the border.

 If that's how the tariffs are imposed, then when Hopkins Manufacturing brings a breakaway kit back into the U.S., the company would effectively be paying a tariff on the plastic box that it manufactured in Kansas.

 The auto supply chain didn't always involve so many parts crossing borders so many times.
-But over the last few decades, the system has dispersed geographically.
-That included wire bundling jobs once done in the U.S. shifting to Mexico.
+But over the past few decades, the system has dispersed geographically.
+That included wire bundling jobs once done in the U.S. being shifted to Mexico.

 The supply chain could shift again in the future.
 But experts say these particular tariffs aren't likely to bring any jobs back to the U.S. Instead, experts worry they could push assembly work from Mexico to other countries with low labor costs, which could actually lead to the loss of more American jobs.